Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

 AWS’s Polyrepo

-At AWS, nearly every service lived in its own repository.
+At AWS, nearly every service lives in its own repository.
 Thousands of repositories, each with its own CI/CD, deployment pipeline, and ownership.

 • Clear ownership boundaries (one team, one repo)